Geeks in Phoenix

 How to get a free Windows 10 upgrade for Windows 7 and Windows 8.1

 Doing an in-place upgrade has its pros and cons.
 Even though Microsoft claims that if the software runs on Windows 7 or Windows 8.1, it will run on Windows 10, there will be exceptions to the rule.
-The same can be said about hardware too.
+The same can be said about hardware, too.
 Remember that Windows 10 will only come with generic drivers for a good portion of the equipment.
-Running the upgrade advisor will tell what issues you may have, and then you can find a fix before performing the upgrade.
+Running the upgrade advisor will tell you what issues you may have, and then you can find a fix before performing the upgrade.
 Download any hardware-specific drivers that you will need and save them to a flash drive or network folder.

 The Get Windows 10 icon